All living things need water.

 The amount of water your chinchilla consumes each day can vary based on several factors.

-The general consensus is that a healthy and happy chinchilla will consume 2 ounces of water per day.
+The general consensus is that a healthy and happy chinchilla needs about 2 ounces of water per day.

 If your chinchilla consumes more than this in a day, that’s okay and nothing to be overly alarmed over.

-However, if you keep tabs on your chinchilla and notice the amount of water being consumed dramatically decreasing or non-existent, you need to consult a vet.
+However, if you keep tabs on your chinchilla and notice the amount of water being consumed has decreased dramatically, you need to consult a vet.

 No water consumption for an extended duration could potentially be fatal and is something not to take lightly.

-This is a difficult question to answer and to give full transparency, I’m also not a licensed vet.
+This is a difficult question to answer.
+And, in case you didn’t know and in order to be fully transparent, I’m not a licensed vet.

-Therefore, I always recommend that you consult a vet as soon as possible if you do notice your chinchilla is no longer consuming fluids.
+Therefore, I strongly recommend that you consult a vet as soon as possible, if you notice your chinchilla is no longer consuming fluids.

-Instead of speculating, the best thing to always do in these life-threatening situations with your chinchilla is to consult a vet as soon as possible.
+Not drinking could indicate an injury, an illness, or something difficult to spot.
+Instead of speculating, the best thing to do in these potentially life-threatening situations (threatening to your chinchilla’s life, not yours, obviously) is to consult a vet as soon as possible.

-I think I’ve made this relatively apparent throughout this post thus far, but I wanted to re-emphasis on the topic at least one more time.
+I think I’ve made this relatively apparent throughout this post thus far, but I wanted to re-emphasis this point at least one more time.